 I am passionate about supporting Scots and Gàidhlig.
 I have produced shows in the Scots language for TradFest Edinburgh | Dùn Èideann and have performed Scots song as part of events at the Scottish International Storytelling Festival.
 I am a Gaelic learner, currently studying on the Cert HE An Cùrsa Comais at Sabhal Mòr Ostaig.

 I am musically literate and have experience working as a music tutor for children and in community contexts teaching piano and song.
 I have a deep knowledge of Scottish traditional music and have worked in both paid and voluntary capacities with community organisations dedicated to promoting this music, including Edinburgh Youth Gaitherin’ and Hands Up for Trad.
 From 2011 - 2013 I was a mentor on The EYG Archive Project, funded by Creative Scotland in partnership with the School of Scottish Studies Archives, working with young musicians to compose new music inspired by archive material.

 I am also involved in creative, cultural and community activism as an independent creative producer, facilitator, workshop leader and speaker.
-Most recently I have worked as a creative producer for the citizen response Architecture Fringe on themes relating to land and land reform - including huts and hutting, bothy culture and community land - launching the LAND/FEARANN website in 2018.
+I am currently working with the new activist collective Enough! engaging with deep adaptation, degrowth and climate justice, facilitating the community response pilot in Inverness.
+In recent years I have produced events for the citizen response Architecture Fringe on themes relating to land and land reform - including huts and hutting, bothy culture and community land - launching the LAND/FEARANN website in 2018.
 From 2012 - 2014 I was involved as a core organiser for the creative cultural campaign for Scottish independence with National Collective, co-producing the touring Yestival.